CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Ipynb.md

    <img src="adm/datapipeline.png" alt="data pipeline" width="1000">

 - After updating the filename, run the data pipeline cell.
 This will process your input data.

 - Check job status:

    <img src="adm/datapipeline_status.png" alt="data pipeline status" width="1000">

+   In some cases—for example, when there are issues with node provisioning for dynamic nodes—the job status may return `PENDING` status or an error status.
+This is often a temporary condition (e.g., while a node is still being provisioned), so you can try running the cell again.

+   If the issue persists, please refer to the [Known Issues & How to Fix Them](README.md#known-issues-how-to-fix-them) section for further guidance.

 **4. Executing the Inference:**